 We’re now more informed than ever about our health.
-Once, the general populace knew little about health conditions.
+In the past, the general populace knew little about health conditions.
 In fact, many put small ailments, and even severe illness, in the hands of the Gods.
 Luckily, we now have extensive knowledge of the body, as well as access to search engines like Google.
 We’re all backseat doctors.
 If we have symptoms, we get online and check them out.
 If only our ancestors could see us now.
 But, let’s be honest ladies; we do have a habit of scaring ourselves, then not doing anything.
 This is especially the case when it comes to intimate problems.
 Google may tell us we’re dying, but we still sit back and suffer rather than booking the gynecological visits which should be part of our routine anyway.
 It’s an increasing problem.
-While, most of the time, your Internet research exaggerates the problem, such worries can cause undue stress and discomfort.
+While, most of the time, your Internet research exaggerates

 The best thing to do would, of course, be to seek a professional opinion.
 Google can’t study your body.
 Is it any wonder it might have things wrong?
 To put your mind at ease while you wait for an appointment, we’re going to look at a few of the female ailments which probably aren’t as bad as you think.

 Any woman fears finding a lump in her breast.
 At the moment of discovery, you’ll think cancer.
 And, Google will only confirm those fears.
 In truth, though, there is a multitude of reasons for breast lumps, and most of them have no relation to cancer.
 A lump could be anything from a gland, to a benign issue.
 You won’t know until you check it out.
 The chances are that your gynecologist won’t even need to do any tests to tell you it’s harmless.
 So, stop stalling and get it checked.